 Scales used for buying or selling gold and silver must be 'Class II Approved'.

-How often should I have my scales calibrated?
+How often should I have my weighing equipment calibrated?

 What are the accuracy classes for test weights, M1 , F1 etc.?